What Is a Fractional CFO and Do I Need One?

 What Does a Fractional CFO Do?

-- Help identify and track key performance indicators that are important for understanding your company's financial health
+- Helping to identify and track key performance indicators that are important for understanding a company's financial health

-- Review vendor contracts and offer advice during negotiations
+- Reviewing vendor contracts and offering advice during negotiations

-- You’re raising money.
+- Raising money.
 The months leading up to a new funding round can be particularly hectic.
 A fractional CFO can help founders understand the pros and cons of different funding options, create financial reports, assist with pitch decks, and answer investors’ questions.
 So, if you're preparing to raise a round in the next three to six months, a fractional CFO should be on your radar.

-- You don’t have a clear picture of the future.
-Bookkeepers and accountants can help keep your business’s previous financial transactions organized.
-A fractional CFO can use your financial reports, competitive analysis, and their expertise to help forecast and model what your business’s future will look like.
+- Needing a clearer picture of the future.
+Bookkeepers and accountants can help keep your business’s historical financial transactions organized.
+A fractional CFO analyzes your historical financial reports and uses their industry expertise to help forecast and model your business’s future.

-- You need financial systems that will grow with your business.
-A fractional CFO may be able to suggest financial management systems and a tech stack that you can implement with long-term growth in mind.
-Getting the right framework set up early could help you save time and money later.
+- Needing financial systems that will grow with your business.
+A fractional CFO can suggest financial management systems and a financial stack that you can implement with long-term growth in mind.
+Getting the proper framework could help your company save time and money later.

 How to Hire a Fractional CFO

-- Have they helped similar companies with the same goals or challenges?
+- Have you helped similar companies with the same goals or challenges as our company?

-- Are they familiar with your business model and the key metrics that are common in your industry?
+- Are you familiar with our company's business model and the standard critical metrics in our industry?

 Building Your Finance Team